softdevteam/krun/README.md

 Krun is a framework for running software benchmarking experiments.

-**Krun uses sudo to elevate priveleges!
+**Krun uses sudo to elevate privileges!
 Please read these instructions in full.**

 The `examples/` directory contains a simple experiment using Krun.